<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1467122&amp;fmt=gif">

 3. Automate Processes to be More Efficient

-The pressure of keeping up with the competition, customer demands, and faster delivery timelines, especially during the boom of e-commerce, is often cited as a contributing factor of workplace accidents.
-Automating the most physically demanding and dangerous work in the warehouse drives processes to be more productive, predictable, and efficient while reducing wasted travel time.
-It’s unreasonable to expect warehouse workers to maintain the same pace of repetitive work as a robot for long periods of time.
+The pressure of keeping up with the competition, customer demands, and faster delivery timelines during the boom of e-commerce is a leading cause of workplace accidents.
+Automating the most physically demanding and dangerous work in the warehouse drives processes to be more productive, predictable, and efficient.
+AMRs do repetitive, time consuming tasks better than warehouse workers can—freeing them up for value-added tasks.

-With Palion AMRs automating replenishment, parts-to-line, or putaway processes, facilities can maximize efficiency while minimizing employee hazards and straining.
-Components, supplies, products, tools, and parts can be consolidated into one shipment and safely transported to support production, driving efficiency and safety simultaneously.
-The end result is faster deliveries, increased accuracy, and minimal strain on the operator.
+With Palion AMRs automating replenishment, load and unload, parts-to-line, or putaway processes, facilities can maximize efficiency while minimizing risk.
+With automation in place, companies can consolidate and transport shipments to production.
+The end result is faster deliveries, increased accuracy, improved safety, and minimal strain on the operator.

 Automation and Safety Go Together

-Employee safety and productivity are not mutually exclusive.
-Palion AMRs make it possible to achieve both.
-As companies continue to rely on automation to remain competitive, warehouse employees will have the benefit of working in safer environments.
+Employee safety and workplace productivity are not mutually exclusive.
+Seegrid Palion AMRs make it possible to achieve both.
+As more companies achieve warehouse safety through automation, warehouse employees will have the benefit of working in more engaging, productive environments.
+Automation is the bridge between employee safety, productivity, and providing access to engaging work.

-Automation has been proven to boost productivity, reduce travel times, decrease costs, and most importantly, improve safety.
-It’s no longer a question of “when” or “if” you will automate.
-The time to invest in AMRs is now.
+These three tips are just a few of the ways that automation technology is transforming how warehouses work.
+Automation saves time, improves productivity at work, decreases costs, and most importantly, improves safety.
+It’s no longer a question of “when” or “if” you will automate - the time to invest in AMRs is now.

 Read More: